opentelekomcloud-infra/zuul/doc/source/config/queue.rst

    .. attr:: per-branch
       :default: false

+      .. note:: This attribute is deprecated and will be removed in a future version of Zuul.
+Use :attr:`queue.type`
+                instead.

       Queues by default define a single queue for all projects and branches that use it.
 This is especially important if projects want to do upgrade tests between different branches in